Quantum Distribution Error Mitigation via the Circulant Structure of Pauli Noise: Theory

 A simpler scenario arises when $\mathcal{E}$ is a Pauli noise channel.
 In this scenario, Eq. \eqref{eq:tilde_rho_in} becomes

 where $\chi_i$ is real and $P_i$ is from the set of $+1$ elements of the Pauli group.
-In the following analytical results, we constrain $\mathcal{E}$ to Pauli.
+In the following analytical calculations, we constrain $\mathcal{E}$ to Pauli.

-\begin{proposition} Let the noise channel affecting the quantum circuit be Pauli.
-Then the noisy output distribution $\vec{z}$ and the ideal output distribution $\vec{x}$ in the standard basis are related by a stochastic matrix $\tilde A$, i.e., $\tilde A\vec{x}=\vec{z}$. \end{proposition}
+\begin{proposition} Let the composite noise channel affecting the quantum circuit be Pauli.
+Then the noisy output distribution $\vec{z}$ and the ideal output distribution $\vec{x}$ in the standard basis are related by a stochastic matrix $A$, i.e., $A\vec{x}=\vec{z}$. \end{proposition}

-A similar result was proven for the more restricted case of measurement errors in Ref.~\cite{Geller_2020_rigorousMeasErrCorrec}.
-Next, we describe symmetry properties of $\tilde A$. \begin{proposition} The elements of $\tilde A$ are related by
+A detailed proof is provided in the Appendix.
+A similar result was proven for the more restricted case of measurement errors in Ref.~\cite{Geller_2020_rigorousMeasErrCorrec}. $A$ has $2^n\times 2^n$ elements and consists of only the relevant terms that affect the distribution in the standard basis for a Pauli a noise channel.
+Next, we describe symmetry properties of $A$. \begin{proposition} The elements of $A$ are related by

-where $P_x$ is a Pauli X string (e.g., $X\otimes I$). \end{proposition} The proof follows from the fact that Pauli channels commute.
+where $P_x$ is a Pauli X string (e.g., $X\otimes I$) and $\ket{j}$ and $\ket{k}$ are standard basis elements. \end{proposition} A detailed proof is provided in the Appendix.
+The proof follows from the fact that Pauli channels commute.

-Proposition \ref{prop:AtildeSymmetry}, implies that $\tilde A$ is completely characterized by \textit{any one} of its columns, since all of the columns of $\tilde A$ have the same elements, but reordered.
-Therefore, we only have to characterize one column of $\tilde A$ to characterize all of $\tilde A$.
-Some important properties of $\tilde A$ immediately follow from Prop.~\ref{prop:AtildeSymmetry}. \begin{corollary} $\tilde A$ is symmetric. \end{corollary} \begin{proof} This immediately follows from Prop.~\ref{prop:AtildeSymmetry} by setting $\ket{j}=\ket{k}$.
-Then $\bra{k}\tilde A\ket{k'}=\bra{k'}\tilde A\ket{k}$ $\forall \ket{k'},\ket{k}$, where $\ket{k'}=P_x\ket{k}.$ \end{proof}
+Proposition \ref{prop:AtildeSymmetry}, implies that $A$ is completely characterized by \textit{any one} of its columns, since all of the columns of $A$ have the same elements, but reordered.
+Therefore, we only have to characterize one column of $A$ to characterize all of $A$.
+Some important properties of $A$ immediately follow from Prop.~\ref{prop:AtildeSymmetry}. \begin{corollary} $A$ is symmetric. \end{corollary} \begin{proof} This immediately follows from Prop.~\ref{prop:AtildeSymmetry} by setting $\ket{j}=\ket{k}$.
+Then $\bra{k}A\ket{k'}=\bra{k'}A\ket{k}$ $\forall \ket{k'},\ket{k}$, where $\ket{k'}=P_x\ket{k}.$ \end{proof}

-\begin{corollary} $\tilde A$ is doubly stochastic (i.e., each row and each column sums to 1). \end{corollary} \begin{proof} The first column $\vec{a}$ of $\tilde A$ sums to 1.
+\begin{corollary} $A$ is doubly stochastic (i.e., each row and each column sums to 1). \end{corollary} \begin{proof} The first column $\vec{a}$ of $A$ sums to 1.
 From Prop.~\ref{prop:AtildeSymmetry}, each element of $\vec{a}$ appears once in each column.
-Additionally, Prop.~\ref{prop:AtildeSymmetry} implies that the row position of each element is different for each column. \end{proof} A $2\times 2$ circulant matrix has the form $M= .$ \begin{theorem} $\tilde A$ is recursive 2$\times$2 block circulant. \end{theorem} \begin{proof} $\tilde A$ is $2^n\times 2^n$.
-Thus, it has an even number of rows and columns.
-We will recursively decompose $\tilde A$ into $2\times 2$ block matrices of equal sizes.
-Partition $\tilde A$ as
+Additionally, Prop.~\ref{prop:AtildeSymmetry} implies that the row position of each element is different for each column. \end{proof}